Schinasi Mansion: Form and facade

 The exterior is built completely of white Vermont marble, structurally and aesthetically.
 The roof is a mansard terra cotta and green tile with steel girders and copper cornices.
 The construction manager of the mansion, Charles T. Willis, predicted the house would cost $180,000 to build, and he was right.
 The mansion completed construction one year after it began in 1909.
+The mansion has decorative motifs such as pineapple motifs, seen as a symbol of hospitality; there was originally a tunnel, now closed up, that led under ground to the Hudson River.

 Features

 The Schinasi Mansion is made of various carved materials; on the interior there is a mix of Egyptian carved marble, hand carved wood, and hand painted frescos.
-Within the wood are intricately carved symbols and décor, and the pineapple, a symbol of hospitality, is repeated throughout all carvings.
+Within the wood are intricately carved symbols and décor, and the pineapple, a symbol of hospitality, is repeated throughout all carvings. including a Prohibition-era trap door to a tunnel that once extended all the way to the river.

 The 12,000 sqft residence contains entertainment and service rooms in the basement and first floor including a gym, servants quarters, dining room, gallery, waiting area, and two parlor rooms.
 The second and third levels contain the many bedrooms and bathrooms, along with sitting areas and kitchens as well.
 Finally on the top floor there is a studio apartment.
 In total there are twelve bedrooms, eight bathrooms, and five kitchens.
 When built there was a tunnel connecting the English basement of the mansion under Riverside Drive to the banks of the Hudson River.
 However this route has since been since sealed off.

 The Schinasi Mansion was used originally as a single family home.
 That was the case during the twenty or so years that Schinasi and his immediate family lived there.
-However, after his death Schinasi's heirs sold the mansion and from then on it never saw the same use.
+However, after his death Schinasi's heirs sold the mansion and from then on it has never seen the same use.
 Its use has ranged from a private girls finishing school to a daycare center to a location for law students gatherings.
 It has also been used as the home to June, the wife of a late conman, who rents the studio apartment to the fictional character Neal Caffrey in the popular USA Network show White Collar.
 The house is also used as a setting on the popular Hulu show The Mindy Project as 'The Bleecker Friends Quaker School for Toddlers' for Mindy's son, first seen in S4.